woocommerce/qit-cli/README.md

 ```

 2. Run `composer update`.
 It might prompt you for a GitHub Personal Access Token.
-3. Run `./vendor/bin/qit init-a8c` to configure your credentials.
+3. Run `./vendor/bin/qit partner:add` to configure your credentials.

 ### Phar